hashicorp/terraform-provider-azuread/docs/resources/application.md

 ---

+`public_client` block supports the following:

+* `redirect_uris` - (Optional) A set of URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.

+---

 `required_resource_access` block supports the following:

 * `resource_access` - (Required) A collection of `resource_access` blocks as documented below, describing OAuth2.0 permission scopes and app roles that the application requires from the specified resource.